toothmonsterr/Small-Crimes-Collective/System/Character Creation.md

 - Only certain Quirks are approved at character creation; check [[Quirks]] for the ones available.
 - Your characters cannot share the same Quirk between them.
-- Certain Quirks require customization, so be sure to read it carefully.
+- Certain Quirks require customization or GM approval, so be sure to read it carefully.
 ### Step 2: Classes
 Choose two OR three (not more or fewer) classes to start with.
 You have five levels to input into these classes.
 Note down the **Free Benefits** and **Skills** gained from each class you take.
 ### Step 3: Attributes